 Today is my mother’s birthday.
 She would have been 90!
 It’s hard to believe.
 Cheers Lea.
 I’ve wanted to tell you this story for a while now, but it took a while for the words to come…

 After my mother passed away, now seven years ago, I would often dream of her.
 In my dreams, we would hanging out together like we once did in real life.
 But in the dreams, the time would come when it was time for her to go.
 She would get up to leave and I would hug her tightly and tell her how much I missed her, and ask her to please just stay a little longer, and then I would slowly start to remember, while dreaming, that she had died and that this was just a dream.
 I would wake up with my heart-broken and aching.
 This happened a lot in the beginning.
-But one morning, something changed.
+But then one morning, something changed.
 I was somewhere in-between dreaming and waking state, and I had just remembered she had died, and was pleading with her in my dream to please stay a little longer.
 As she was fading away, she whispered into my ear, “but Sylvia… I am eeeeverywheeeeeere! “.
 Her words felt like they were audible, whispered out loud, right in my ears, with my head still on my pillow.
 I immediately sat up in bed and had chills all over my body.
 It felt very real.

 That morning I walked out my front door to the prettiest blooming Lilies of the Valley, ironically, her favorite flower (the Finnish National flower) and astonishingly there were hundreds of them with their little bowed heads, in my front flower bed.
 We had just purchased the house in early spring, so I was not familiar with what would come up in the garden and in my sadness, I guess I just hadn’t noticed before that day.
 But there they were that morning, so lovely and fragrant in the sunlight, and I remembered her words, I am everywhere… and the scent became her essence.

 Later that day, I walked to the wooded trails near our house, and was just walking through the trees, minding my own business, when suddenly I was surrounded by hundreds of little white butterflies.
 They seemed to be flying along with me as I walked, and again, I remembered my mom’s words …I am everywhere.
 I got goose bumps and felt her in the fluttering of their tiny wings as they brushed up against my skin, hundreds of little heartbeats.
 I walked the mile back home, still in awe, and sat on the porch and called a friend to tell her of my most amazing dream and the white lilies and all the white butterflies (yes a very patient friend) and just as I was telling her, no joke, a white butterfly landed on right on my hand.
 Are YOU my mother??!!
 I asked.
 My friend and I had a good laugh, but somehow I knew it couldn’t merely be coincidence.
-It felt as if she was trying to tell me she was still here, in her sweet way, or perhaps, as I would later come to find out, my own soul was leading me down a pathway towards my own healing.
+It felt as if she was trying to tell me she was still here, in her sweet way, or perhaps, as I would later come to find out, my own soul was leading me down a path towards my own healing.

 That year, spring turned into summer, and summer to fall, and one day winter came.
-I woke up one silent cold morning to a hushed, snow covered world.
+I woke up one silent cold morning to a hushed, snow-covered world.
 Huge snowflakes floated down through the sky, so free and unencumbered.
 And as I sat there, mesmerized, it dawned on me, that it was her birthday.
 I remembered her words again as the snow fell , “but Sylvia...I am everywhere”.
 Somehow I felt her then, in all the millions of snow flakes.
 They were alive with her, glittering and sparkling, and she was free and floating…

 Now every-time I see falling snow I feel this beautiful connection with her and a gentle reminder to pay attention… beauty and magic surround us when we are present.